 - Maintain or strengthen relationship management roles: Business analysts, business process and industry experts, account executives, relationship managers.

-- Take control of "unmanaged" costs you can measure and cut easily, such as data center power
+- Take control of "unmanaged" costs you can measure and cut easily, such as data center power consumption or printing.

 Be smart on the managed costs.
 Re-educate the business on service-levels agreements (SLAs) and let them know what happens when SLAs are reduced by 5% or 10% before making a move.